-- (v) any member of the personal staff of the Governor-General, a Minister or the Leader or Deputy Leader of the Opposition; or - (vi) any other body or person prescribed for the purpose by an Act of the Parliament, - specified by or under an Organic Law in the exercise of a power or function vested in it or him by law in cases where the conduct is or may be wrong, taking into account, amongst other things, the National Goals and Directive Principles, the Basic Rights and the Basic Social Obligations; and - (b) to investigate any defects in any law or administrative practice appearing from any such investigation; and - (t) to investigate, either on its own initiative or on complaint by a person affected, any case of an alleged or suspected discriminatory practice within the meaning of a law prohibiting such practices; and - (d) any functions conferred on it under Division III.2 (leadership code); and - (e) any other functions conferred upon it by or under an Organic Law.
+- (v) any member of the personal staff of the Governor-General, a Minister or the Leader or Deputy Leader of the Opposition; or - (vi) any other body or person prescribed for the purpose by an Act of the Parliament,

+- (b) to investigate any defects in any law or administrative practice appearing from any such investigation; and - (c) to investigate, either on its own initiative or on complaint by a person affected, any case of an alleged or suspected discriminatory practice within the meaning of a law prohibiting such practices; and - (d) any functions conferred on it under Division III.2 (leadership code); and - (e) any other functions conferred upon it by or under an Organic Law.

-- (2) Subject to Subsections (3), (4) and (5), and without otherwise limiting the generality of the expression, for the purposes of Subsection (1)(a) conduct is wrong if it is- - (a) contrary to law; or - (b) unreasonable, unjust, oppressive or improperly discriminatory, whether or not it is in accordance with law or practice; or - (c) based wholly or partly on improper motives, irrelevant grounds or irrelevant considerations; or - (d) based wholly or partly on a mistake of law or of fact; or - (e) conduct for which reasons should be given but were not, whether or not the act was supposed to be done in the exercise of deliberate judgement within the meaning of fraction 62 (decisions in "deliberate judgement").
+(2) Subject to Subsections (3), (4) and (5), and without otherwise limiting the generality of the expression, for the purposes of Subsection (1)(α) conduct is wrong if it is---- whether or not the act was supposed to be done in the exercise of deliberate judgement within the meaning of Section 62 (decisions in "deliberate judgement").

+- (a) contrary to law; or - (b) unreasonable, unjust, oppressive or improperly discriminatory, whether or not it is in accordance with law or practice; or - (c) based wholly or partly on improper motives, irrelevant grounds or irrelevant considerations; or - (d) based wholly or partly on a mistake of law or of fact; or - (e) conduct for which reasons should be given but were not,